You’re working on something. You have a file you need to upload, compress, or analyze. Or a block of text you want explained.

 - Optional comments on the uploaded file

 The dialog shows you a folder tree so you can navigate your Drive structure.
-This is genuinely faster than opening Drive in a browser and dragging files around.
+This is faster than opening Drive in a browser and dragging files around.

 Analyzing Files with AI

-Right-click a file, pick “Analyze with ChatGPT” or “Analyze with Gemini.”
+Right-click a file, pick Analyze with ChatGPT, Analyze with Gemini, or Analyze with Claude.
 A dialog opens asking what you want to know about the file.

-Use cases that actually work well:
+Use cases that work well:

 - Spreadsheets: “What trends do you see in this data?”